contao/standard-edition/system/docs/UPGRADE.md

 Version 3.* to 4.0
 ------------------

+### CSS classes

+The book navigation module now uses the CSS class `previous` instead of `prev` for the link to the previous page.

 ### `new File()`

 In Contao 3, `new File('tmp.txt')` automatically created the file if it did not